 - Music: No music

-While the audio contained within is all about the fireworks, the resolution of the video leaves quite a bit to be desired.
-You'll have to settle for 240p, but fireworks videos are actually dark for the most part anyway.
-Here is a short summary:
+So while the sound is all fireworks style, the resolution of the video leaves quite a bit to be desired.
+You have to be satisfied with 240p, but actually fireworks videos are mostly 95 percent dark anyway.
+I didn't even notice the super low resolution.
+In short:

 - Title: Traditional Fireworks - no music, done the fireworks way.
 PGI 2007